DujalSawarkar/osv-slack-scanner/README.md

 This is a standalone application designed to monitor an `npm` project's dependencies for vulnerabilities.
 It periodically checks a `package.json` file for any new or updated packages, scans them using the Open Source Vulnerabilities (OSV) database, and sends a detailed report to a specified user via a Slack Direct Message.

-This project was developed as part of an SDE hiring assignment.

 ## Architecture

 The application is built with Node.js and TypeScript, and it follows a modular design for maintainability and extensibility.